junkurihara/doh-auth-proxy/README.md

 listen_addresses = ['127.0.0.1:50053', '[::1]:50053']

 ## DNS (Do53) resolver address for bootstrap
-bootstrap_dns = "8.8.8.8:53"
+bootstrap_dns = ['8.8.8.8']

-## Minutes to re-fetch the IP addr of the target url host via the bootstrap DNS
+## Minutes to re-resolve the IP addr of the nexthop and authentication endpoint url
-reboot_period = 3
+## Ip addresses are first resolved by bootstrap DNS, after that, they will be resolved by (MO)DoH resolver itself.
+# endpoint_resolution_period = 60

+## Health check period in minitus.
+Check health of all path candidates and purge DNS cache.
+# healthcheck_period = 10

 ## Cache entry size (Default 16384)
 max_cache_size = 16384